OpenEvalProject/evals/manuscripts/elife-60122/v2/manuscript.md

 Seroconversion times were sometimes reported as a mean time (± error) instead of an exact time or time period.
 In these cases, the standard deviation of time around the mean was calculated (using reported sample size and standard error), and a random time was drawn from this normal distribution.
 Some studies report seroconversion times for groups of individuals simultaneously.
 In this case, each individual group member was treated as a separate individual that can be sampled randomly.
 Data from cumulative seroconversion curves were incorporated by assigning the seroconversion time at which the curve increases to the number of individuals being reported to seroconvert at that time.
 In the bootstrapping procedure, each of these individuals could then be sampled in the same way as any other individual.
 Aside from increasing sample size (and hence the confidence in the estimates) and the density of the histogram/distribution, there were no significant differences between distributions estimated using different maximum time periods (Figure 1—figure supplement 5).

-## Detection probability of IgG and IgM
+### Detection probability of IgG and IgM

 The probability of detecting SARS-CoV-2 specific IgG or IgM in plasma or serum samples was estimated by integrating data on whether an individual tested positive or negative on a given day post-symptom onset.
 Data containing information on detection probability on a given day are reported in diverse ways, using different resolutions of sample size (from one individual to results reported for groups) or time (results reported on specific days or as a range of days).
 Additionally, time series data from individuals sampled multiple times contain information about detection probability for times between measurements.
 These diverse data sources were integrated using different rules.
 When antibody levels were reported, the cut-off provided in the studies was used to determine the negative or positive status of samples.
 Individual results for a specific day were included as reported.
 When time was reported as a period, the midpoint time was used.
 When a proportion of positive samples was reported together with a sample size, the number of positive and negative samples were calculated and used as independent samples.
 When two samples that are part of a longitudinal time series showed the same result, the individual was assumed to have the same result for all times within the interval.
 When such samples had different results, the (interpolated) samples in the early half of the interval were assigned the same result as the first sample, and those in the later half were assigned the same result as the second sample.
 This procedure resulted in a dataset where each day post-symptom onset has a number of positive and negative observed samples that could be used to estimate a daily detection probability.
 Binomial exact confidence intervals of the means were calculated and shown.

-## Detection probability of RNA
+### Detection probability of RNA

 The probability of detecting RNA in upper and lower respiratory samples, and in fecal samples, was estimated using the same procedure used for IgG and IgM, but excluding the assumption that days in the interval between two samples of a time series have the same result, that is not including any interpolated samples.
 This was based on the fact that RNA detection has been observed to be highly variable (Wölfel et al., 2020; Kucirka et al., 2020).
 Respiratory sample types were classified as upper (saliva, naso- or oropharyngeal) or lower (sputum, tracheal aspirate, bronchoalveolar lavage) respiratory tract samples.
 As RT-PCR protocols based on different target sequences resulted in similar sensitivities (Sethuraman et al., 2020), all data were pooled for our analysis of detection probability.

-## Antibody level kinetics
+### Antibody level kinetics

 To characterize the kinetics of antibody levels, we fit models to all individuals for whom longitudinal data were available (i.e. at least three samples are available, one of which has to be positive).
 Our goal was to estimate the rate of increase, and the timing and magnitude of the peak antibody level.
 Assays, antigens and reporting units differed extensively between studies, so antibody levels were normalized by dividing the level of each sample in a study by the maximum value observed in that study.
 This allowed us to compare antibody level kinetic patterns between different studies.
 Antibody level normalization using scaling to a mean of zero and standard deviation of one resulted in the same patterns (results not shown).
 All time-series are shown in Appendix 1.

 As there were no (or very limited) data available for the later phase of kinetics, when antibody levels decay from their peak, we focused on the early phase of antibody increase up to peak level.
 These early-phase dynamics follow a standard growth rate pattern, for which well-described functions are available.
-Of these functions, a three-parameter Gompertz function, y(t)=ae-be-ct, was an excellent candidate, as its three parameters correspond to clinically significant measures of antibody level (y) dynamics over time (t).
+Of these functions, a three-parameter Gompertz function, $y(t)=ae^{-be^{-ct}}$, was an excellent candidate, as its three parameters correspond to clinically significant measures of antibody level (y) dynamics over time (t).
 The asymptote (a) corresponds to the peak level, displacement (b) corresponds to the seroconversion time, and growth rate (c) corresponds with the antibody level increase rate.
 Antibody levels (y and a) were log-transformed.

 We fit this function to the observed time series of normalized antibody levels using Bayesian Markov Chain Monte Carlo inference, using R-JAGS (Plummer, 2019).
 All parameters were fit separately for each individual, with the assumption that they arise from the same population-level distribution, which was implemented as a hierarchical Bayesian model with hyperpriors for each parameter.